Deep brain stimulation: the future is personalised

 “As soon as a patient diagnosed with Parkinson’s starts having problems related to medication that may put their career or quality of life in danger, we recommend DBS, considering how safe and effective it is.”

 This article is sponsored by Boston Scientific.
-The information in this article is given for information purposes only and does not represent an endorsement by the European Parkinson’s Disease Association of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by the Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.